SpotlightData/nanowire_flask/README.md

 *Parameters*

 * *function* :- The function to be mounted on the API.
 The function must take img and variable as arguments and return a dictionary
-* *debug_mode* :sup:`optional`::- default is False.
+* *debug_mode* :sup:`optional`:- default is False.
 Set to true to activate debug mode.
 When active will return full traceback from API when an error occurs during processing.Input must be boolean.
-* *host* :sup:`optional`::- default is '0.0.0.0'.
+* *host* :sup:`optional`:- default is '0.0.0.0'.
 Set the IP address to host the API on
-* *port* :sup:`optional`::- default 5000.
+* *port* :sup:`optional`:- default 5000.
 Set the port to host the API on
-* *path* :sup:`optional`::- default '/model/predict'.
+* *path* :sup:`optional`:- default '/model/predict'.
 Set the path for the API